 We have a talented and driven team of staff who do everything from working with young people and creating our programmes, to marketing, fundraising and finance.

-Carol Lynch – CEO
+Carol Lynch – Chief Executive

 Having started out working life as a Civil Engineer herself, Carol is deeply committed to the Trust’s mission of helping more young people access the fantastic opportunities construction has to offer, particularly young people facing significant barriers into work and those groups who have traditionally been under-represented in the Industry.
-Carol sees her role as CEO as holding on to the ‘big picture’ while keeping a constant eye on the detail of day-to-day delivery.
+Carol sees her role as Chief Executive as holding on to the ‘big picture’ while keeping a constant eye on the detail of day-to-day delivery.

 Carol's favourite building is the London Aquatics Centre.